mewais/CSLPQ/README.md

 The queue started with fine grained locks, then later switched to a lock-free CAS based implementation.

 ## Status
-This is still a work in progress.
-It has the following issues/shortcomings:
-- Read while write seems to occasionally suffer from race conditions.
-- Popped nodes are marked deleted, and removed from the list, but their memory is not freed yet.
+This is in working order.
+However, popped nodes are marked deleted and removed from the list, but their memory is not freed yet.

 ## Features
 - Templated Key/Value priority queue